pisoj/og-nettools/README.md

 It would also be very nice if someone would take the time to extract user-facing text into **string resources** to make it **translatable**.
 I **don't** want to use @dimmen, it just complicates things.
 Any other contributions are also welcome.
 There are **no specific guidelines** since this is a very small project; the only requirement is that you **care** about your **code** and
 **others** who will **maintain** it.
 Using depracated APIs isn't as big of a problem here as it's in other projects since we need to maintain compatibility with very old devices and avoid using any dependencies, but if you can **avoid using depracated APIs without adding an additional dependency**, you should do it.
-I'm also **open to any refactoring**.
+Also, please **don't suppress lints** that **can be corrected** (not using string resources...), you **can**, however, suppress lints we cannot correct, at lest not without a library (using TabHost, it's deprecated but to not use it we would need to add a dependency) or that are **not needed** (putting an IP address into string resources...).
+I'm also **open for any refactoring**.